AlaryVanEeckhout/Mega_Man_ZX_Editor/README.md

 - Level Editor (WIP)
 - Loading room layout in Level Editor
 - Modifyable entities in Level Editor
+- 3D Model Viewer (WIP)
 ### To do
 - Find more patches for the game to add to the editor's "patches" tab*
 - Find patches and tweaks that are helpful for playtesting purposes*
 - Sound/Music Editor*
 - Tweaks/Physics Editor*
 - Game Logic Editor*
+- 3D Model Exporter/Importer*
 <!---
-- 3D Model Viewer and Exporter/Importer*
 - In-game cutscene Editor*
 -->